Punktum-dk/whois-service-specification/README.md

 - 2.0 2019-04-15
   - Major update based on the changes with major release 3.0.0 of the WHOIS service
   - Documenting removal of public information on non-registrant users for handle (users) and domain name inquiries
-  - Documenting removal of name server contacts for host (name servers) inquiries
+  - Documenting removal of name server contacts for host (name server) inquiries

 - 1.0 2016-04-27
   - Initial revision